-- Before you begin, make sure that the tape software (including the file @57FE.ADF) is installed on your hard disk drive, and you have a backup copy of your IBM Reference Diskette (which we will call RD2), containing the Adapter Description Files for all the existing adapters in your system. - 2.
-Boot the computer from DOS and change to the tape software directory. - 3.
-Type:
+1. Before you begin, make sure that the tape software (including the file @57FE.ADF) is installed on your hard disk drive, and you have a backup copy of your IBM Reference Diskette (which we will call RD2), containing the Adapter Description Files for all the existing adapters in your system.

+- 2. Boot the computer from DOS and change to the tape software directory. - 3.
+To access the tape software, type: